-I know not exactly the troops the gullant Falstaff refused to march through Coventry with, or his cogent reasons for feeling a kind of shyness his honorable command imposed on him :---but if Mr. President -would dub me Generalissimo, I should certainly decline, upon my friend Falstaff's principle---" if my troops are not ashamsd of me, I am of them."---Œconomy leads them to the parade, habited in their ordinary clothing, and no military appendage except with those called officers, distinguished by a tremendous cocked hat, a gallant streamer, a yard long, in the shape of a red feather, red sheepskin sword belt, a dirty shirt, obtruding on public notice through the apertures of coats and pantaloons, rendered porous and tender by the hand of time, boots or shoes, (strangers to the black art, or the lustre of those shining characters, Day, Martin, Warren, Turner, and Healy) and the frequent orifice in their impaired understandings, seemed to require the cobler's skill, to guarantee those useful ornaments called toes.---On one occasion, in an idle mood, I dissipated two hours in witnessing the evolutions of these champions of Revolutions, and it was a treat that neither Butler or Colman ever dreamed of: nor can the variety of incident, both in town and country, that befel Dr. Syntax, find its parallel.
+I know not exactly the troops the gallant Falstaff refused to march through Coventry with, or his cogent reasons for feeling a kind of shyness his honorable command imposed on him; but if Mr. President would dub me Generalissimo, I should certainly decline, upon my friend Falstaff's principle-" if my troops are not ashamed of me, I am of them."-Œconomy leads them to the parade, habited in their ordinary clothing, and no military appendage except with those called officers, distinguished by a tremendous cocked hat, a gallant streamer, a vard long, in the shape of a red feather, red sheep skin sword belt, a dirty shirt, obtruding on public notice through the apertures of coats and pantaloons, rendered porous and tender by the hand of time, boots or shoes, istrangers to the black art, or lustre of those shining characters, Day, Martin, Warren, Turner, and Healy) and the frequent orifices in their impaired understandings, seemed to require the cobler's skill, to guarantee those useful ornaments called toes.
+On one occasion, in an idle mood, I dissipated two hours in witnessing the evolutions of those champions of Revolution, and it was a treat that neither Butler or Colman ever dreamed of: nor can the variety of incident, both in town and country, that befell Dr. Syntax, find its parallel.

 The Commanding Officer, a Major, (not the invincible Sturgeon) put them through their tactics.
 He wore on that occasion a remarkable long face, and like the whole collectively, it seemed sometime since it came in contact with soap, towel, and water.
-I enquired his name and profession, (civil) and a singular coincidence presented itself in the reply; for know, O Reader! he was a manufacturer of tripe !--- After an expiration of about one hour only beyond the appointed time for assembling a corps of five hundred, the collection ran thus:--- 1 Major --- 1 Captain --- Lieutepants, (none) --- Ensigns, 1 ---Serjeants, 1 .-- Corporals, 2 --- Bugles, (none) reported drunk --- Rank and File, 26 .-- Major Tripe --- "Come, Gentlemen, put down your humberellers, and let's begin; we won't stop long, I guess--- Tenshun---shoulder fullock --- fix bagganut .-- [" That's wrong, Major," was sung from the formidable line.]---" Wrong! wrong! be d----d if it is;---Steuben has it so in his printed mennuvers: let's see"---(Hauls out the book,)--" I am wrong, or Steubens not reet; well, come, now then, put down your fellucks, and fix bagganuts--now, Gentlemen, make ready--puzzent."--(Again interrupted from the ranks, "We are not prime or loaded, Major.")
-"That's true, but I calculated you was ;--well, now then, suppose you load, like by motion; -- make ready and ground fellucks; now, Gentlemen, let's have a glass a piece."-- A shower of rain, and the complimentary astonishment of the gallant commander on the improvement of the corps, closed the arduous service of this memorable day .-- But if Achilles honored not by his patronage these heroes, stern Ferocity had no share in the goodhumoured assemblage, who are there the only soldiery to whom the people's demands or wrongs are intrusted, not to such sanguinary demons as Colonel King.
+I enquired his name and profession, (civil) and a singular coincidence presented itself in the reply; for know, O Reader! he was manufacturer of tripe !- After an expiration of about one hour only beyond the appointed time for assembling a corps of five hundred, the collection ran thus:- 1 Major-1 Captain-Lieutenants, (none)-Ensigns, 1-Serjeants, 1-Corporals, 2-Bugles, (none) reported drunk-Rank and File, 26 .- Major Tripe-" Come, Gentlemen, put down your humberellers, and let's begin; we won't stop long, I guess-Tenshun-shoulder fullock-fix bugganut.-[" That's wrong, Major," was sung from the formidable line. - "Wrong! wrong! be d-d if it is; Steuben has it so in his printed mennuvers; let's see"-(Hauls out the Book.)-"I am wrong, or Steuben's not reet; well, come, now then, put down your fullocks, and fix bagganuts-now, Gentlemen, make ready-puzzent."-(Again interrupted from the ranks, "We are not prime or loaded, Major." ] "That's true, but I calculated you was ;-well, now then, suppose you load, like by motion:-make ready and ground fullucks; now, Gentlemen, let's have a glass a piece."-A shower of rain, and the complimentary astonishment of the gallant commander on the improvement of the corps, closed the arduous service of this memorable day. - But if Achilles honored not by his patronage these heroes, stern Ferocity had no share in the goodhumoured assemblage, who are there the only soldiers to whom the people's demands or wrongs are intrusted, not to such sanguinary demons as Colonel KING.